hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 the unseal keys should ever be so close together.
 You should distribute each one to a different, trusted administrator for safe keeping in completely separate secret stores and NEVER store them all in the same place.

-In fact, a better option is to initial Vault with [PGP, GPG, or Keybase](https://www.vaultproject.io/docs/concepts/pgp-gpg-keybase.html) so that each unseal key is encrypted with a different user's public key.
+In fact, a better option is to initialize Vault with [PGP, GPG, or Keybase](https://www.vaultproject.io/docs/concepts/pgp-gpg-keybase.html) so that each unseal key is encrypted with a different user's public key.
 That way, no one, not even the operator running the `init` command can see all the keys in one place: